jwodder/pyrepo/README.rst

    (where ``COMMAND`` is the name of a ``pyrepo`` subcommand) Sets default values for options passed to ``pyrepo COMMAND``

-``[pyversions]``
-   Contains two options, ``minimum`` and ``maximum``, which give the upper & lower bounds of the Python versions to support in a new project.
-Both values must be of the form ``3.X``.
-The options default to the minimum & maximum released Python 3 minor versions that have not yet reached end-of-life.

 Option names are case insensitive and treat hyphens & underscores as equal.